 - Improved sleep.
 We had the energy to wake up for said run.

 - Discovered what foods make us feel like crap.
-This is different for everyone and something we noticed once processed foods were added back into the diet on day 31; for some it’s cheese; for others, it’s the bread.
+This is different for everyone and something some noticed once processed foods were added back into the diet on day 31.
+For some, it’s cheese.
+For others, it’s bread.

 Why 30 Days?

 Why not 27 or 43?
 “Thirty days is a good compromise.
 It takes 66 days for a habit to stick, but if we told someone to do this plan for that long, it’d be pretty intimidating,” Hartwig says.
 This amount of time is long enough for you to see results but not so long that you’ll be afraid to start [Lally P, et al. (2009).
 How are habits formed: Modelling habit formation in the real world].

 Here are some official and unofficial rules we follow to get us through the program.